Skip to main content

 If you have more than one super fund, all your contributions are added up and count towards your caps.
 If you go over these caps, you may need to pay extra tax.

-If you have a super balance under $1.7 million, you can make after-tax (non-concessional) contributions of up to $110,000 this year.
+If you have a total super balance under $1.9 million, as at 30 June 2023, you can make after-tax (non-concessional) contributions of up to $110,000 this year.

 There’s a special rule that enables members to ‘bring forward’ up to three years’ worth of contributions.
 That means you could contribute up to $330,000 in a single financial year.